microsoft/cpp_client_telemetry/CONTRIBUTING.md

 * Actively participate in the community meeting, design discussion, PR review and issue discussion.
 * Contact the Maintainers, express the willingness and commitment.
-* Acknowledged and approved by two Maintainers (at different companies).
+* Acknowledged and approved by two Maintainers.

 ## Become a Maintainer